cujarrett/learning-aws/aws-certified-solutions-architect–associate/storage.md

 - **Web Distribution** - Typically used for websites
 - **RTMP** - Used for Media Streaming, common with Adobe Flash media streaming

+#### Snowball
+Snowball is a petabyte-scale data transport solution that uses secure appliances to transfer large ammounts of data into and out of AWS.
+Using Snowball addresses common challenges with large-scale data transfers including high network costs, long transfer times, and security concerns.
+Transferring data with Snowball is simple, fast, secure, and can be as little as one-fifth the cost of high speed Internet.
+Once the data transfer job has been processed and verified, AWS performs a software erasure of the Snowball appliance.

+- Snowball comes in a 50TB or 80TB size
+- Snowball uses multiple layers of security designed to protect your data including
+  - Tamper-resistant enclosures
+  - 256-bit encryption
+  - Industry standard Trusted Platform Module (TPM) designed to ensure both security and full chain of custody of your data.
+- Snowball can import to S3
+- Snowball can export from S3

+#### Snowball Edge
+Snowball Edge is a 100TB data transfer device with on-board storage and compute capabilities.
+You can use Snowball Edge to move large ammounts of data into and out of AWS, as a temporary storage tier for large local datasets, or to support local workloads in remote or offline locations.
+In short it provides temporary storage of large data sets and local workloads in remote or offline locations.
+You could run AWS Lambda's off of it for example.

+Snowball Edge connects to your existing applications and infrastructure using standard storage interfaces, streamlining the data transfer process and minimizing setup and integration.
+Snowball Edge can cluster together to form a local storage tier and process your data on-premises, helping ensure your applicatons continue to run even when they are not able to access the cloud.

+#### Snowmobile
+AWS Snowmobile is an Exabyte-scale data transfer service used to move extreamly large amounts of data to AWS.
+You can transfer up to 100PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
+Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even complete data center migration.
+Transfering data with Snowmobile is secure, fast, and cost effective.

 #### [S3 FAQ](https://aws.amazon.com/s3/faqs/)